aleph2c/learning_xslt_with_python/README.md

 flexible; you can convert your XML/JSON data into HTML files, SVG pictures or Python programs, or any other file format.

-XSLT is much more powerful than most of the newer templating techniques, such as Python's Jinja2 library.
-Jinja2 is a great tool for transforming small data structures, while XSLT can be used for arbitrarily large data sets or data streams.

-This is because XSLT is a fully functional programming language (it's a Lisp) that contains the powerful XPath/XQuery tree-languages and, within XPath, there is support for regular expressions and custom function construction.
-To use Jinja2, you have to have a complete understanding of the data you feed your template, but XSLT is declarative, you tell it what you want, and it figures out how to give it to you.
-The XSLT programs react to the data you feed them in a kind of event-driven way.
+Compared to newer templating techniques like Python's Jinja2 library, XSLT is significantly more powerful.
+While Jinja2 is suitable for transforming small data structures, XSLT can handle much larger data sets or data streams.
+This is because XSLT is a fully functional programming language (a Lisp dialect) that incorporates the robust XPath/XQuery tree-languages.
+Additionally, XPath supports regular expressions and custom function construction.
+Unlike Jinja2, which requires a comprehensive understanding of the data fed into the template, XSLT is declarative; simply specify the desired output and the language will determine how to produce it.
+XSLT programs respond to the input data in an event-driven manner.

-XSLT compilers have been compiled from XSLT.
-XSLT is an XML dialect.
-This means that all XSLT programs are pre-pickled.
-They are serializable by default, your XSLT program is data and your XSLT data is a program.
-XSLT is an inherent meta-programming language, it transforms data, and it is data, so it can trivially transform itself into new forms.

-Python does not come with a modern XSLT parser, but you can install external libraries that integrate the XSLT language into Python.
-The XSLT standard is currently at version "3.0", but most open-source tools only support version "1.0".
+As an XML dialect, XSLT programs are inherently serializable.
+This means that your XSLT program is both data and a program, allowing it to easily transform itself into new forms (metaprogramming).
+Although Python does not come with a modern XSLT parser, external libraries can be installed to integrate the XSLT language into Python.
+The XSLT standard is currently at version 3.0, but most open-source tools only support version 1.0.

-An XSLT 3.0 book has not yet been published, but Altova has published a nice [XPath 3.0/3.1 training resource](https://www.altova.com/training/xpath3), and there are lots of XSLT 2.0 books.
+An XSLT 3.0 book has not yet been published, however Altova has published a nice [XPath 3.0/3.1 training resource](https://www.altova.com/training/xpath3), and there are lots of XSLT 2.0 books.